Wedbush Morgan Securities Inc Buys Apple Inc, Amazon.com Inc, Vanguard ESG U.S. Stock ETF, Sells PIMCO Enhanced Short Maturity Active Exchange-Trad, Lockheed Martin Corp, iShares Gold Trust

 Wedbush Morgan Securities Inc sold out a holding in iShares Gold Trust.
 The sale prices were between $32.52 and $68.08, with an estimated average price of $35.07.Sold Out: Workhorse Group Inc (WKHS)

-Wedbush Morgan Securities Inc sold out a holding in Workhorse Group Inc. The sale prices were between $7.48 and $17.2, with an estimated average price of $12.35.Sold Out: Proofpoint Inc (PFPT)
+Wedbush Morgan Securities Inc sold out a holding in Workhorse Group Inc. The sale prices were between $7.48 and $17.2, with an estimated average price of $12.35.Sold Out: Pure Storage Inc (PSTG)

+Wedbush Morgan Securities Inc sold out a holding in Pure Storage Inc. The sale prices were between $17.03 and $22.1, with an estimated average price of $19.72.Sold Out: Proofpoint Inc (PFPT)

 Wedbush Morgan Securities Inc sold out a holding in Proofpoint Inc. The sale prices were between $125.79 and $174, with an estimated average price of $161.38.Sold Out: IAC/InterActiveCorp (IAC)

 Wedbush Morgan Securities Inc sold out a holding in IAC/InterActiveCorp.
-The sale prices were between $143.91 and $171.9, with an estimated average price of $157.6.Sold Out: Pure Storage Inc (PSTG)
+The sale prices were between $143.91 and $171.9, with an estimated average price of $157.6.Sold Out: ISHARES TRUST (IUSV)

-Wedbush Morgan Securities Inc sold out a holding in Pure Storage Inc. The sale prices were between $17.03 and $22.1, with an estimated average price of $19.72.Sold Out: Penn National Gaming Inc (PENN)

-Wedbush Morgan Securities Inc sold out a holding in Penn National Gaming Inc. The sale prices were between $73.78 and $107.52, with an estimated average price of $86.66.Reduced: PIMCO Enhanced Short Maturity Active Exchange-Trad (MINT)
+Wedbush Morgan Securities Inc sold out a holding in ISHARES TRUST.
+The sale prices were between $68.65 and $73.6, with an estimated average price of $71.67.Reduced: PIMCO Enhanced Short Maturity Active Exchange-Trad (MINT)

 Here is the complete portfolio of WEDBUSH MORGAN SECURITIES INC. Also check out: